 Many craters are associated

 with dykes formed by two parallel uptilted rows of sandstone, filled with

 There are also narrow dykes, which cross rim and bottom of the crater, where

 they have the same kind of sandwitched structure with two upright walls of

 sandstone, and intrusive material in between (Andras

 It is quite clear, that magma having welled here up along fissures.
-These dykes
+These

-they crossed the rims and the bottom of craters.
+because they crossed the rims and the bottom of craters.

 The magma-chamber in the underground was still activ.
-The magma in the plug was
+The magma in the plug

-can cross also craters and it plugs therein.
+The fissures can cross also craters and it plugs therein.

 There are large and small dykes.
 The small dykes are only thin fissures.
 The